Tips for Divorcing Parents

 Keep adult conflict and arguments away from the kids.

-This is one of the hardest things to do.
-But it's important never to say bad things about your ex in front of your kids, or within earshot.
-Kids pick up on these things.
+As hard as it may be, it's important to never say bad things about your ex in front of your kids or within earshot.
+Kids pick up on negativity and may understand what’s being said even if you think they are too young to do so.
 Research shows that the single biggest factor in long-term adjustment for kids of divorce is the level of parental conflict they see.
 It puts kids in a tough spot if they have to take sides or listen to negative things said about one of their parents.

 Try not to use kids as messengers or go-betweens, especially when you're feuding.